DatPhatCoder/gograb-corner/DevelopmentNotes.md

 Get Requests: Use a web browser to test the API.
 - `http://localhost:3000/`

 Post Requests: Use the Postman extension to test the API.
+Put request
 - `http://localhost:3000/login?email=TestEmail&password=TestPassword`